ITZSHOAIB/hashtegrity/README.md

-# 🌟 hashtegrity 🌟
+# 🌟 Hashtegrity 🌟

-**Secure your data with ease!** `hashtegrity` is a powerful library for generating hashes and validating data integrity, ensuring your data remains untampered and secure.
+**Secure your data with ease!** `Hashtegrity` is a powerful library for generating hashes and validating data integrity, ensuring your data remains untampered and secure.

 ## 🚀 Features